dgsga/Polaris22Fixup/README.md

 ## Installation

-* You need Lilu 1.3.8 or newer as older versions had incompatibilities
+* You need Lilu 1.5.1 or newer as newer APIs needed
 * Install the KEXT along with Lilu

 ## Implementation